 These high-voltage cables are used for interior home wiring for switches, outlets, fixtures, and hardwired appliances.
 The most common NM cables in modern homes are six, eight, 10, 12, and 14-gauge cables with an amperage ranging from 15 A to 55 A.

 Low-voltage wiring is used with circuits less than 50 V. These are perfect for items that do not require much electricity, like your sprinkler system, a thermostat, a doorbell, or an alarm system.
 Low-voltage wiring varies from 12 to 22 gauge.
 It can be insulated or prepared in a cable sheath.
-Even though low-voltage wiring usually does not shock you, it is still a good idea to leave all low-voltage installation to professionals like those we have at Davis & Green Services.
+Even though low-voltage wiring usually does not shock you, it is still a good idea to leave all low-voltage installation to professionals like those we have at Davis & Green.

 Low-voltage wiring is also used for your internet and your phone system.
 The most common type of cable for networking is category five.
 However, modern phone and data cables can have between four and eight wires.